 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Putnam Juvenile on April 7, 2015 and has 273 pages.
+urban fantasy that was published by Putnam Juvenile on April 7, 2015 and has 273 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Rebel Belle

 Second in the Rebel Belle urban fantasy series for young adults and revolving around Harper Price, a high school Paladin in Pine Grove, Alabama.

 This was disappointing and not as exciting as Rebel Belle, 1, although I did appreciate (and feel sad) about the Ephors’ predicament.
 As for Harper, I get that she wants to protect her friends, but David is right too.
 People have to live their lives.
 Even if it means that David will turn into a thing.

 It’s an obvious conflict trope: let us take over your lives if you want to live.
 And believe that we’re your friends.
 Uh-huh… I guess it bugged me.
 Alexander all smarmy with his “we’re too powerful for you, so you have to play it our way”, and then David giving it up to them.
 After the Ephors have spent David’s entire life trying to kill him.
 It was too easy.
 Hawkins should have made Alexander work for this.

 I do hate arrogant know-it-alls who think they can do anything they like, and we just have to suck it up.
 “Hesitate to trust??”
 Oh, yeah, I “hesitate”, all right.
 The tests he puts Harper through that endanger others?
 Alexander flips back and forth so much between you must and no big that my head was spinning.
 Nor did it make sense.
 It was as if Hawkins couldn’t be bothered to smooth this out, make it more believable.